twoBirds/twobirds-core/README.md

 tb( document.body )    // will return any tb instances that are contained in document.body
 ```

-There are a lot of chained methods to that selector.
+There are a lot of parameter options and chained methods to that selector.

 ##### You also have a document.querySelectorAll() based tb.dom() selector, also with the chained methods you expect.